Cancer survivor receives royal invitation

 It follows Hope for Tomorrow’s royal recognition by HRH Prince Michael of Kent at the charity’s special event in October last year, held at the Honourable Artillery Company, the historic home of the oldest regiment in the British Army.

-Bryan’s invitation recognises not only his inspiring personal journey but his continued dedication to supporting the charity’s mission – to bring vital cancer treatment closer to communities with groundbreaking mobile care units.
+Rachel’s invitation recognises not only her inspiring personal journey but her continued dedication to supporting the charity’s mission - to bring vital cancer treatment closer to communities with groundbreaking mobile care units.
 This saves patients both travel and hospital-related costs while easing pressure on NHS oncology departments across the country.

-A retired firefighter from Kent Fire & Rescue Service, Bryan now drives Hope for Tomorrow’s mobile cancer care unit – Caron – named in memory of charity patron and TV Presenter Gloria Hunniford’s daughter, Caron Keating.
+In 2017, Rachel underwent intensive chemotherapy treatment aboard Frisbey, the charity’s mobile cancer care unit at Sudbury Community Health Centre.
+The unit is named in memory of the grandmother of Martin Brundle, a patron of Hope for Tomorrow, who lost her life to cancer.

+Since then, Rachel has been a volunteer dedicating herself to advocating for the charity and raising awareness about the importance of Hope for Tomorrow's work.

-Bryan, who has been free of cancer since 1987, will join members of the Hope for Tomorrow team alongside Tina Seymour, CEO of Hope for Tomorrow, and charity supporters, volunteers, and partners, at the Palace reception this month in appreciation of the role he plays in helping make the lives of patients and nursing staff easier.
+Rachel, who was diagnosed with cancer at just 39, will join members of the Hope for Tomorrow team alongside Tina Seymour, CEO of Hope for Tomorrow, and patients, volunteers and NHS partners, at the Palace reception this month to acknowledge her strength and commitment to helping make a difference.

-Bryan said: “I feel both honoured and excited to be asked to attend this reception at Buckingham Palace to celebrate cancer charities who partake in community-based initiatives, raising awareness about cancer and supporting those living with it.

-“I am fortunate to have been connected with the amazing team at Hope for Tomorrow for almost 12 years as a Driver Assistant on the East Kent mobile cancer care unit – Caron - which operates from Canterbury Hospital and attends venues around East Kent carrying out a variety of cancer treatments.

-“My job working on Caron is so much more than driving.
-I am there to make the lives of the patients and staff easier, whether that’s making cups of tea or just listening.
-Sometimes I just sit and hold their hand, or I let them vent if that’s what they want to do.
-We do our best to take as much stress out of the situation as we can.

-“Hope for Tomorrow receives no government funding and relies 100% on charitable donations.
-Its team do an amazing job keeping a nationwide fleet of mobile units on the road, supplying and fully maintaining them for us.
-I have seen for myself the positive difference that coming to our unit can have on our cancer patients, making their lives so much easier by bringing their treatment to them.
-It makes the whole thing so worthwhile.”
+Rachel said: “Cancer completely disrupts your day-to-day life - it becomes a constant cycle of hospital visits, leaving little room for anything else.

+“It was really important for me to keep my work life as normal as possible throughout treatment.
+Having Frisbey come to Sudbury Community Health Centre every Thursday made a huge difference.
+I could step away from my desk, have my ten-minute chemotherapy session, and be back at work within 45 minutes.”

-Hope for Tomorrow partners with nine NHS trusts across England, operating Caron as one of its 14 mobile treatment units and support vehicles nationwide.
+Hope for Tomorrow partners with nine NHS trusts across England, operating Frisbey as one of its 14 mobile treatment units and support vehicles nationwide.

-Stationed at the Kent and Canterbury Hospital in partnership with East Kent Hospitals University Foundation Trust, the unit visits Dover, Herne Bay and Cheriton and treated 3,571 patients last year.
+Stationed at West Suffolk Hospital in partnership with West Suffolk NHS Foundation Trust, Frisbey visits Newmarket, Stowmarket, Sudbury and Thetford, and saw 2,540 patients last year.

+The charity has a second unit in the region, Maureen, located in Colchester General Hospital in partnership with East Suffolk and North Essex NHS Foundation Trust.
+Maureen travels between Halstead, Manningtree, Stanway and Tiptree and last year was visited by 4,086 local patients.

+Rachel continued: “On the rare occasions I had to travel to West Suffolk Hospital, I’d be away from work for most of the morning.
+Being able to avoid those long trips made such a difference.
+Thanks to Hope for Tomorrow’s fantastic mobile unit, I was able to maintain a fairly regular presence at work and hold on to much of my normal daily routine.

 “Of course, this incredible work would not be possible without the support of our team, and our amazing fundraisers, event sponsors and corporate partners.
 Whether through Pay for a Day donations, which fund one of our units for a day, participation in and sponsorship of our Cuppa for Cancer Care campaign, which takes place each February, or the brilliant efforts of our individual fundraisers - each contribution is vital to our commitment to bring cancer care closer."